shellRaining/hlchunk.nvim/README.md

 ## What can this plugin do

-similar to [indent-blankline](https://github.com/lukas-reineke/indent-blankline.nvim), this plugin can highlight the indent line, and highlight the code chunk according to the current cursor position.
+Similar to [indent-blankline](https://github.com/lukas-reineke/indent-blankline.nvim), this plugin can highlight the indent line, and highlight the code chunk according to the current cursor position.

-## What is the advantage of this plugin

-1. more extensible
-2. faster rendering speed (0.04 seconds per thousand renderings, with the window have 50 lines)
-3. more active maintenance (the author is a student with a lot of time to maintain this plugin, haha)

 ## Brief introduction

-this plugin now have five parts (future will add more... `^v^`)
+This plugin now have four parts

 1. chunk
-2. indent
+1. indent
-3. line_num
+1. line_num
-4. blank
+1. blank
-5. context (experimental)

-one picture to understand what these mods do
+One picture to understand what these mods do

 <img width='500' src='https://raw.githubusercontent.com/shellRaining/img/main/2305/01_intro.png'>

 ## more details about each mod

-<b><font color='red'> NOTE: you can click the picture to get more information about how to configure like this </font></b>
+<b> NOTICE: you can click the picture to get more information about how to configure like this </b>

 ### chunk